16 Towering Facts About Mount Everest

-Not feeling especially inclined to bask in their feat and running low on precious oxygen, the duo spent just 15 minutes on the summit of Mount Everest.
+Not feeling especially inclined to bask in their feat, and running low on precious bottled oxygen, the duo spent just 15 minutes on the summit of Mount Everest.
 They hugged, took care of a few bits of business, and headed back down to safety.

 The pair buried a few more personal trinkets in the snows of the summit.
 Hillary left a small crucifix on behalf of friend and expedition leader Baron Henry “John” Hunt, while Norgay left a collection of chocolates and biscuits for the gods who oversaw the peak.

 14. The current record for the number of times a climber has reached the top of Everest is 26.

 Nepali mountaineer and guide Kami Rita Sherpa smashed his own world record for the number of successful summits of Everest in May 2022 with his 26th ascent—and he's still going strong.
 Another Nepali mountaineer, Lhakpa Sherpa, was the first woman of her nationality to successfully summit Everest and holds the world record for Everest ascents by a woman, with 10, as of May 2022.

 15. Nepal and China disagree on how tall Mount Everest is.